aasensio/hazel2/docs/config/configuration.rst

 Photospheres are always in the lower part of the atmosphere and so need to be defined in the first level of the topology.
 They are synthesized in local thermodynamic equilibrium using SIR.
-The magnetic field is always given with respect to the line-of-sight (contrary to those of chromospheres).
+The magnetic field is *always* given with respect to the line-of-sight, like in SIR (contrary to those of chromospheres) and the reference direction for Q is then defined as the zero azimuth (like in SIR).

 ::